 - Fill in the Create a Google assignment form.

-Note: Only rubrics connected to your Google account are supported.
-Rubrics created in your Schoology account cannot be attached to a Google Assignment.
+Note: Only rubrics created in the Google Assignments app are supported.
+Rubrics created in your Schoology account cannot be attached to a Google assignment.

 - Enter Total points for the assignment.